An Analytical Model for the Influence of Soil Moisture on Temperature Extremes in the Midlatitudes

 Abstract

-Heat waves are broadly expected to increase in severity and frequency under climate change.
-Case studies highlight a number of physical mechanisms that play a role in present-day heat waves, which typically occur during a coalescence of anomalous atmospheric and land surface conditions.
-However, a unified model of heat wave physics is lacking, primarily owing to difficulty in disentangling the forcing versus feedback roles of soil moisture and atmospheric variability.
-Here, we provide observational evidence that soil moisture modulation of heat waves is a generic feature of midlatitude continental climates, and develop a theoretical framework to understand this modulation.
-Using separation of timescales we derive a diagnostic equation for the nonlinear response of temperature to soil moisture variations, and a dynamical Hasselmann-like model for the soil moisture variations themselves.
-We find that soil moisture fluctuations control the frequency and intensity of temperature extremes by slowly altering the background state on which rapid atmospheric variability acts, rather than by altering atmospheric variability itself.
-We also find the slow soil moisture variations are well-approximated as being primarily driven by stochastic precipitation variability.
-Our framework provides a first-principles understanding of soil moisture’s role in midlatitude temperature extremes.
+Heat waves are expected to increase in severity and frequency under climate change.
+Case studies have shown that heat waves typically occur during a coalescence of anomalous atmospheric and land surface conditions, but teasing apart the different contributing factors is a challenge, in part owing to difficulty in disentangling the role of soil moisture from that of atmospheric variations in solar radiation and thermal advection.
+Here, we provide evidence that low soil moisture is associated with extremely high temperatures in the midlatitudes and develop a theoretical framework to understand this association.
+We first show that a nonlinear relationship between soil moisture and temperature arises from energy and mass conservation at the land surface, then employ this relationship to quantify the influence of soil moisture on temperature variability.
+After deriving a diagnostic equation for the nonlinear temperature response to soil moisture variations, we obtain a dynamical Hasselmann-like model for the soil moisture variations themselves.
+We find that soil moisture fluctuations control the frequency of temperature extremes by slowly altering the land surface climate state on which atmospheric variability is superimposed, rather than by altering atmospheric variability itself.
+Our diagnostic model allows us to quantify how extreme an atmospheric anomaly needs to be to create a heat wave, conditional on the underlying soil moisture.
+By forcing our Hasselmann-like model for soil moisture with stochastic precipitation, we derive analytical solutions for the statistical moments of soil moisture.

 Preprint